ADHD Guide

 What device works best for ADHD digital planning?

 Whatever you already have.
-These templates work on laptops, tablets, and phones through Google Sheets.
+These are PDFs, so they open on laptops, tablets, and phones — no app, no login.
 The best device is the one you'll actually open.
-For most people that's their phone for quick captures and their laptop for weekly planning sessions.
+For most people that's their phone for quick reads and their printer for the pages they want to write on at their desk.

 Are digital planners too distracting since they're on my phone or computer?

 This is a fair concern.
 The key is that the planner itself should be distraction-free — no notifications, no social features, no feeds.
-Google Sheets is beautifully boring.
+A PDF is beautifully boring.
 You open it, do your thing, and close it.
+And if the screen is the distraction, you print the pages and leave the phone in another room.
 The distraction risk is lower than paper planning because the time-to-use is shorter.

 Not ready to buy?